Monastic Training for Women

 The following websites will tell you more about ordination and training as a Theravada Bhikkhuni (fully ordained Buddhist nun):

-Another place of training is Aranya Bodhi Forest Hermitage.
-You can find out more information about them at www.aranyabodhi.org
+In Sonoma County in northern California there is the Dhammadharini Monastery and the associated Aranya Bodhi Forest Hermitage.
+You can find out more information about them at www.dhammadharini.net

 In Ontario, Canada there is a community for nuns called Sati Saraniya Hermitage and you can find more information at www.satisaraniya.ca